mritunjaysharma394/vowpal-wiki/C#-Binding.md

 ## String based examples
 Pro | Cons
 --- | ----
-no pitfalls when it comes to reproducibility/compatibility when used together with VW binary | slowest variant due to string marshaling
-supports affixes |
+no pitfalls when it comes to reproducibility/compatibility when used together with VW binary | slowest variant due to string marshaling  (and character encoding differences between the C# and C++ worlds) supports affixes |

 ```c#